robbert-harms/MDT/docs/developers.rst

 Some of these commands are Debian/Ubuntu specific, for other operating systems please lookup the corresponding packages for your system.

-If you additionally want to generate the PDF documentation file you will have to install the some Latex packages as well:
+If you additionally want to generate the PDF documentation file you will have to install some Latex packages as well:

 .. code-block:: bash